reidmilo/Portfolio/README.md

 ## Future Aspirations

-As I near graduation from Dickinson College in June, I look forward to entering the professional arena.
+As I near graduation from Dickinson College in May, I look forward to entering the professional arena.
 My goal is to secure a position where I can continue to apply my analytical skills.
 Exploring various industries, I am open to joining any data team that aligns with my skills and interests.
 The dynamic field of data analytics presents an exciting opportunity to further develop my expertise and contribute significantly.

 ---